IslandWalk hosts yard sale, bazaar

 ISLANDWALK — Many IslandWalk residents took part in a bazaar/yard sale for fellow residents and their guests, at the west section of the community.

-The east section yard sale will be held Saturday, Jan.
-26, rounding out the bazaar with any unsold items to be donated to the community’s Love in a Backpack auction held Feb.
+The east section yard sale was held Saturday, rounding out the bazaar with any unsold items to be donated to the community’s Love in a Backpack auction held Feb.
 2, with proceeds benefiting All Faiths Food Bank.

 (0) comments